 - Do not put pressure on your feet during exercises

-Just because a person has diabetes does not mean he/she can’t enjoy summers.
+Just because a person has diabetes does not mean he/she can’t enjoy summer.
 With a few extra precautions, you can enjoy the coming summer months while still protecting your feet!